ChurchApps/FreeShowWeb/src/routes/docs/features/+page.md

 -   **Chords:** Add chords to the text and show them in stage display.
 -   **Lock Output:** Lock the output to know for sure that you can't accidentally change the output.
 -   **Transitions:** Add custom transitions for every single slide.
+-   **Cloud Sync:** Sync all the data with your Google Drive using your own Google API.